All Hands Abandon Ship!

 The Process

 Blender Ocean modifier.
-Additionally some water alphas: worked out great.
+Additionally some water alphas: worked out great for a still 2D image.

-My previous concepts often lacked characters—so this time, I wanted to change that.
+My previous concepts often lacked characters, so this time, I wanted to change that.
 I went a bit wild with Mixamo back in the day, experimenting and pushing things further than usual.
+I used Blender add-ons to create the characters, along with various plugins and purchased assets to give the pirate more variety and detail.

-AO pass.
+AO passes.
 Love it.
 The ropes were done with Blender’s cloth and wind simulation.

 This intense, overpopulated environment is something I wanted to reflect in this image, so I put 60 persons in there, including runaways from naval or merchant service, deserteurs, indegous people, freed or escaped slaves, kids, bandits, outlaws.